NICHOLAS KRUSHENICK "RETURN OF THE PHANTOM" 1978

-Native to New York, Krushenick’s career began in the late 1950s, and he would become known for his stylistic synthesis of predominant art movements of the time.
-Krushenick incorporated the spontaneity of the Abstract Expressionists with the flat planes and animated style of Pop Art.
+Native to New York, Krushenick’s career flourished in the city in the late 1950s.
+He would become known for his stylistic synthesis of predominant art movements, incorporating the spontaneity of the Abstract Expressionists with the flat planes and animated styles of Pop Art.

 Krushenick’s signature style developed in the 1960s.
 Inspired by an exhibition of Henri Matisse’s late cut-paper works, Krushenick favoured bright colour blocks and employed black outlines.
-By the late 1960s, his style evolved, where the painting’s edges would often be framed, enclosing the composition.
+By the late 1960s, his style evolved, and his painting’s edges would often be framed in black.

 Such compositional confinement is exhibited in Return of the Phantom, where Krushenick encloses a red colour field with his characteristic black lines and dynamic blue and yellow rectangles.
 Described in Artforum as the missing link between Hard Edge Abstraction and Pop Art, Krushenick’s swaths of bright colour, illustrative lines, and abstract forms, still place him as an important figure in the Pop Art movement.